Tropical Pacific Drifting Buoys

 Rick Lumpkin / Mayra Pazos, AOML, Miami

 were reporting from the tropical Pacific.
-Eastward anomalies of up to 30 cm/s
+Eastward anomalies of ~20 cm/s

 a) Top: Movements of drifting buoys in the tropical Pacific Ocean.

 The linear segments of each trajectory represent a one week displacement.

 Trajectories of buoys which have lost their subsurface drogues are gray; those with

 b) Middle: Monthly mean currents calculated from all buoys 1993-2002 (gray),